 7. Stand At Portland Bill

 The Isle of Portland is accessed at Weymouth.
 Famous for its water sports facilities, at the southern tip of Portland there’s a lighthouse to visit.
 Stand at the edge and look down, you can see the waves crashing dramatically against the rocks.
 Photographers come here in their hundreds, lining up the perfect shot of the landscape.
 You can take your pooch for a wander around the area – it’s a spectacular sight to see.
+This is just one of the many fantastic dog walks in Weymouth.

 Looking at Visiting the Area